What is a Python package?

 someFolder |-- stringLength.py |-- stringToUpper.py `-- stringToLower.py

-(Remember a module is considered to be any single python file)
+Remember a module is just another name for any single python file

 # stringLength.py def stringLength(inStr): return len(inStr)

 # stringToUpper.py def stringToUpper(inStr): return inStr.upper()

 Obviously, these functions are useless, but it helps to serve as a model for the basic concept that we have some python modules that we have already written that are somehow related.